 Eight of the HVAC industry’s top experts – three of whom are VASA directors – will deliver this year’s future:gas refrigerant seminar series, which for the automotive sector kicks off in late July aimed at businesses and technicians in the automotive air-conditioning business.
 The impressive speaker line-up comprises Refrigerant Reclaim Australia general manager Kylie Farrelley, Continue reading Automotive speaker line-up confirmed for future:gas 2023

 Just as the adoption of R1234yf is slowly gaining traction in Australasia after car-makers dragged the chain for far too long, the ultra-low global warming potential refrigerant could be banned due to its classification as a PFAS (per- and polyfluoroalkyl substance).
 Known as ‘forever chemicals’, PFAS – found in many everyday products including refrigerants – Continue reading European PFAS laws may kill R1234yf before it reaches widespread uptake Down Under

-Final preparations for launching the 2023 future:gas refrigerant roadshow are now underway, with tickets due to go on sale in early February.
-The automotive section of the tour will kick off in Auckland, NZ, on July 25 and end in Perth, WA, on September 6.
-A separate tour aimed at the stationary sector and facilitated Continue reading Tickets to future:gas 2023 on sale soon!
+Tickets to the 2023 future:gas refrigerant roadshow are now on sale at futuregas.ac/automotive The automotive section of the tour will kick off in Auckland, NZ, on July 25 and end in Perth, WA, on September 6.
+A separate tour aimed at the stationary sector and facilitated by VASA will start in Vanuatu on May 11 and Continue reading Tickets to future:gas 2023 on sale NOW!